Search Results for

 • Outgoing: for sending files to the hub.

-• ArchiveEnable: is the integration responsible for archiving files.
+• ArchiveEnable: whether the integration is responsible for archiving files.
 For now, it only applies to incoming folders.

 • ArchivePath: the path to the archive folder.